toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 upgraded, in production, without any interruption of service; and errors are handled in such a way that server crashes are extremely uncommon. -- [Evan Miller](http://www.evanmiller.org/),

-Above "promises" should be tested, i said to myself one month ago.
+Above "promises" seems looks like much how Whats App system operates.
+But off-course, this should be tested, i said to myself one month ago.
 It could be just those random marketing gimmick.

-Today, all of my assertions return true for Erlang **fault tolerance** and **concurency** as its native platform characteristic.
+Today, all of my assertions return true for Erlang **fault tolerance**, **high availability** and **concurency** as its native platform characteristic.

+This is all down to how Erlang's concurrency works.
+It was based on message passing and the actor model.
+Think of people communicating with nothing but letters.

+In this section i want to introduce the three primitives required for concurrency in Erlang: spawning new processes, sending messages, and receiving messages.

+[WIP]

 ## And the journey still goes on...

+[WIP]